massimocaprinali/cloud-foundry-public/custom_domains.md

 4. Click **Add a domain**, enter your domain name, and select the region.
 5. Confirm your updates, and click **Add**.

-## Adding the route with the custom domain to an application
+## Adding the route with the custom domain to an app

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}, click the **Menu** icon ![Menu icon](../../icons/icon_hamburger.svg), and select **Resource List**.
 2. On the **Resource List** page, click **Cloud Foundry Apps**.
-3. Click the application that you want to add the route to.
+3. Click the app that you want to add the route to.
 The app's **Overview** page is displayed.
 4. Select the **Routes** menu, and select **Edit routes**.
-5. Click **Add route**, and specify the route that you want to use for the application.
+5. Click **Add route**, and specify the route that you want to use for the app.
 6. Confirm your updates by clicking **Save**.

 As an example, you can use `*.mycompany.com` to associate the route `www.mybluemix.net` to your app.
 You can also use `example.mycompany.com` to associate the route `www.example.bluemix.net` to your app.